2023 Best Education Schools in Illinois

 Read full report on Education at University of Illinois at Urbana-Champaign

-University of St Francis landed the #6 spot in the 2023 rankings for the best education programs.
-Located in the suburb of Joliet, University of Saint Francis is a private not-for-profit college with a small student population.
+University of St Francis did quite well in this year’s ranking of the best schools for education students.
+It came in at #6 on the list.
+Located in the suburb of Joliet, University of Saint Francis is a private not-for-profit school with a small student population.

 The average amount in student loans that education majors at University of Saint Francis take out is $23,878.